getify/Functional-Light-JS/ch5.md

 It's clear that for both `foo(..)` and `bar(..)`, the only direct cause is the `x` parameter.
 But what about the `bar(x)` call? `bar` is just an identifier, and in JS it's not even a constant by default.
 The `foo(..)` function is relying on the value of `bar` -- here it's a reference to the `bar(..)` function -- as one of its causes.

-So is this program relying on side causes?
+So is this program relying on a side cause?

-I say no. Even though it is *possible* to overwrite the `bar` identifier's value with some other function, I am not doing so in this code, nor is it a common practice or precedent to do so.
+I say no. Even though it is *possible* to overwrite the `bar` variable's value with some other function, I am not doing so in this code, nor is it a common practice or precedent to do so.
 For all intents and purposes, my functions are constants (never reassigned).

 Consider: